 |K or Shift + K, and Alt + Right arrow or Alt + Left arrow||Move to the next or previous link|

-To read content in more detail, use Up arrow key and the Down arrow key to move to the next or previous line of text.
-Alternatively, press Caps lock + M and Narrator will begin reading continuously from your current location.
+To read content in more detail, use Up arrow key and the Down arrow key to move to the next or previous paragraph of text.
+Or, press Caps lock + R and Narrator will begin reading continuously from your current location.

 For more info on reading text, see Chapter 4: Reading text.